Skip to Content

 United States Preventive Services Task Force (USPSTF)

-recommends HIV tests if:
+recommends HIV testing:6

 You and your doctor can decide if testing is right for you.

 Some people are afraid to be tested for HIV.
 But if there

 is any chance you could be infected, it is very important to find out.
 HIV can

 be treated.
 Getting early treatment can slow down the virus and help you stay

 healthy.
 And you need to know if you are infected so you can prevent spreading